ropensci/tradestatistics/inst/paper.md

 # Summary

+@open_trade_statistics_api_2019 is an independent project focused on reproducible research as defined in @Peng2011.
+It provides a curated version of datasets from @un_comtrade_2019 by using some of the results from both @GaulierZignago2010 and @AndersonVanWincoop2004.

-The **tradestatistics** is a part of ROpenSci peer-reviewed packages.
-It provides an API Wrapper and Utility Program that eases data extraction from [Open Trade Statistics](https://tradestatistics.io) which is an independent project focused on reproducible research as defined in @Peng2011.
+The **tradestatistics** package is a part of ROpenSci peer-reviewed software.
+It provides an API Wrapper and Utility Program that eases data extraction from @open_trade_statistics_api_2019.

+Without this package you could obtain the same data from @open_trade_statistics_api_2019 at the expense of additional time and effort for the same results.
+As an API wrapper and utility program this package makes data obtaining faster and easier for you.

-Provided that the package connects to a public API created by the author of the package, the added value of the package is to generate rectangular data from minified JSON inputs.
+The added value of the package is to generate rectangular data from minified JSON inputs.
 By doing this, the package is aligned with the Tidy Data principles exposed in @Wickham2014 to ease reproducible research for both researchers and students.

-The current version of this package relies heavily on the ``rlang`` package [@rlang] which provides tools to work with the core language features of base R and the ``tidyverse`` package [@tidyverse].
-This design decision results in a package that shares the underlying design philosophy, grammar, and data structures from common R packages.
+This package relies heavily on the ``rlang`` package [@rlang] which provides tools to work with the core language features of base R and the ``tidyverse`` meta-package [@tidyverse].
+Hence, it uses already existing functions with a shared underlying design philosophy from the R ecosystem.

 # References